kinderhead/Amethyst/README.md

 }
 ```

-All symbols in the `builtin` namespace and common data types in the `minecraft` namespace are available everywhere.
+All symbols in the `builtin` and base `minecraft` namespace are available everywhere.

 Note: Minecraft does not allow capital letters in function names, so Amethyst throws an error when encountering them.